-Never allow a child to wear the seat belt shoulder belt under both arms or behind their back.
+Never allow a child to wear the seat belt with the shoulder belt behind their back.
 A child can be seriously injured by not wearing the lap-shoulder belt properly.
 In a crash, the child would not be restrained by the shoulder belt.
 The child could move too far forward increasing the chance of head and neck injury.
 The child might also slide under the lap belt.
 The belt force would then be applied right on the abdomen.
 That could cause serious or fatal injuries.
 The shoulder belt should go over the shoulder and across the chest.